Hosting and bandwidth provided by MacAce.net.

 |Weight:||1.33, 1.35, 1.34 lbs.||0.68, 0.69 lbs.||1.44, 1.46 lbs.|

-* The iPad 4th Gen and iPad mini models completely support iOS 7 with the exception of the minor "Panorama" and "Filters in Camera" photographic features.
-No iPad supports the earlier Panorama capability when running iOS 6, either.
+* The original iPad mini and iPad 4th Gen models completely support iOS 7 with the exception of the minor "Panorama" and "Filters in Camera" photographic features and iOS 8 with the exception of the "Health" and "Apple Pay" features.

 So, would one of these models meet my needs or should I buy a newer iPad?

 iPad Purchase & Repair Options

 Site sponsor Mission Repair offers free diagnosis and 24-hour repair for cracked displays, dead batteries, broken buttons, and more for the iPad 2, iPad 4th Gen, and original iPad mini and all other iPad models in the US and ships parts for self-replacement worldwide.

 Please also see EveryiPad.com's Ultimate iComparison feature to dynamically compare any iPad to any other iPod, iPhone, or iPad (new or old alike).